Biden, Harris Aim to Tip Battleground Arizona for Democrats

-When Dolores Novoa left Orange County, California, for her new home in a Phoenix suburb, there was one thing at the top of her to-do list.

-“As soon as I got here, I did my civic duty.
-I registered,” said Novoa, a 70-year-old Latina and retired legal secretary who now lives in Peoria, Arizona.
-She immediately voted in local elections and is eager to cast a ballot for Democrat Joe Biden for president.
+“This is serious stuff.
+We can’t just win by a vote.
+We have got to all turn out,” he said.

+Thursday's bus tour marked Biden's first trip to Arizona as the presidential nominee, but it was a long time coming for a campaign that for months has singled out the state for expanding the battleground map, owing to demographic changes, new residents and a noticeable realignment away from Republicans among key suburban voters.

-Newcomers lsuch as Novoa are helping turn Arizona increasingly toward Biden, transforming a state known just a decade ago as a the epicenter of the Republican anti-illegal immigration push into the nation’s newest political battleground.
-With early voting underway and millions of ballots in the mail, the home of pathbreaking Republicans from Barry Goldwater to John McCain to Sandra Day O’Connor is a top Democratic target this year.
+Arizona’s transformation seems stark for a state that just a decade ago was the epicenter of Republicans' push against anti-illegal immigration push.
+But with early voting underway and millions of ballots in the mail, the home of pathbreaking Republicans from Barry Goldwater to John McCain to Sandra Day O’Connor is a top Democratic target this year, and some Republicans are anxious.

-Biden and his running mate, California Sen. Kamala Harris, were scheduled to visit the Phoenix area on Thursday, campaigning together for the first time since the Democratic convention.
-That they're appearing together fresh off of Harris' debate performance Wednesday night and amid concerns about the Democratic ticket's exposure to the coronavirus is a sign of how important the state is to their calculus.

-Not to be ignored, Vice President Mike Pence planned to campaign across town in his fourth appearance in the state this year.
-But some Republicans are increasingly anxious about their prospects.
+While the Trump campaign projects confidence in a state the president won by 3.5 percentage points four years ago, it's notable that Thursday marks Pence's fourth trip to the state this year, on top of Trump's five trips in 2020.

-“I didn’t think it would happen this soon,” said former Republican Gov. Jan Brewer, who rose to national prominence when she signed the state’s anti-illegal immigration law in 2010 and publicly feuded with then-President Barack Obama.
+“I didn’t think it would happen this soon,” said former Republican Gov. Jan Brewer of the shift.
+Brewer rose to national prominence when she signed the state’s anti-illegal immigration law in 2010 and publicly feuded with then-President Barack Obama.
 “But I think we have done a bad job of trying to educate them, the new population, that they ought to be Republican.”

 Veteran lawmakers and political operatives point to three main factors driving Arizona’s move away from Republicans: Democratic-leaning newcomers such as Novoa; a young Latino population that was politically activated by Arizona’s immigration fights of the past decade and is now reaching voting age; and the turn away from the GOP by suburban women.

-The state appears to be following a pattern seen elsewhere in the West from solidly Republican to up for grabs.
+The state appears to be following a pattern seen elsewhere in the West, going from solidly Republican to up for grabs.
 To varying degrees, Nevada, Colorado and New Mexico have all moved closer to Democrats since the turn of the century.

 Democrats point to Brewer’s decision a decade ago to sign SB1070, a law that cracked down on immigrants living in the country illegally, and immigration roundups by Sheriff Joe Arpaio.
 Young Latinos organized, ousting the legislator who sponsored the legislation in 2011 and Arpaio in 2016.
 In the process, they built a progressive infrastructure that endures.